vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

 ### What is `kpack`?

-[`kpack`](https://github.com/pivotal/kpack) is a kubernetes native build services that builds container images on kubernetes using [Cloud Native Buildpacks](../what-is/what-is-cnb).
-It takes source code repositories (like github) and builds the code into a container image, and uploads it to the container registry of your choice.
+[`kpack`](https://github.com/pivotal/kpack) is a Kubernetes-native build service that builds container images on kubernetes using [Cloud Native Buildpacks](../what-is/what-is-cnb).
+It takes source code repositories (like github) and builds the code into a container image and uploads it to the container registry of your choice.

 ### Before you begin

 - Have access to a kubernetes cluster.
-If you don't you can use local options like [Docker Desktop](https://hub.docker.com/search?type=edition&offering=community) or [Minikube](https://github.com/kubernetes/minikube).
+If you don't, you can use local options like [Docker Desktop](https://hub.docker.com/search?type=edition&offering=community) or [Minikube](https://github.com/kubernetes/minikube).

 - Check out [Kubernetes 101](https://kube.academy/courses/kubernetes-101) on KubeAcademy, particularly if you've never worked with kubernetes before.

 - Follow the documentation for [installing `kpack`](https://github.com/pivotal/kpack/blob/master/docs/install.md/) in your kubernetes cluster.

-- Optionally [install `stern`](https://github.com/wercker/stern/releases), an tool that makes it easy to tail the logs during builds.
+- Optionally [install `stern`](https://github.com/wercker/stern/releases), a tool that makes it easy to tail the logs during builds.

 ### Initial `kpack` Configuration

-A couple things you will need before you get started: is have a code repository with compatible code (I'm using Spring Java in this case) and a container registry (I'm using Google GCR).
+A couple of things you will need before you get started: is have a code repository with compatible code (I'm using Spring Java in this case) and a container registry (I'm using Google GCR).

 To make sure my kpack environment is all ready after following the install instructions above, I'll run `kubectl describe clusterbuilder default` and the output looks like this: